infu/icblast/README.md

 ## Inside a browser

-For production dapps it's probably a better idea to use AgentJs directly, but if you want to hack something quick or need dynamic interface generation, use can use icblast.
+For production dapps it's probably a better idea to use AgentJs directly, but if you want to hack something quick or need dynamic interface generation, you can use icblast.
 ```js
 import icblast from "@infu/icblast/src/browser.js";